-Use the subreddit search function by typing in a few keywords that describe your website (one at a time).
+Use the category dropdown menu function by typing in a few keywords that describe your website (one at a time).

-You’ll likely see a few relevant results along with a few irrelevant subreddits.
+You’ll likely see a few relevant results, along with a few irrelevant subpages.
 Ignore any irrelevant results, and copy down the addresses of any potentially useful subreddits and their subscriber count.

 Look for subreddits that are not just relevant but also have at least a few thousand subscribers.
-The more subscribers a subreddit has, the more people regularly see the submissions posted there.
+The more subscribers a subpage has, the more people regularly see the submissions posted there.

-Ideally, a highly relevant subreddit will have at least 5,000 subscribers.
+Ideally, a highly relevant subreddit will have at least 2,000 active subscribers.

 Next up is to discover how the Redditors in your particular subreddits think.

-Read through all of these threads (the more the better), and learn what the popular opinions on common subjects in your niche are.
+Read through all of these threads (the more, the better), and learn the popular opinions on common subjects in your niche.
 This will help you relate to them better and fit in (yes, it’s like high school all over again).

 After you’ve learned a little bit about the subreddit’s past, it’s time to familiarize yourself with the current state of the subreddit.
 While they mostly stay the same, opinions and behavior of subreddits can change a bit over time.

-Spend 10-20 minutes a day for a week or so just browsing current “hot” posts in each subreddit.
+Spend 10-20 minutes daily for a week or so just browsing current hot posts on each subpage.
 Notice which ones get upvoted the most and which types of comments get upvoted and downvoted the most.

 Step 3: Become an active community member

-Time to post a link to my site, right?
+Time to post a link to our site, right?